Getting ready for kindergarten through play-based learning.

 Parents have the flexibility to choose a program that is right for their child’s learning needs and their family’s schedule.

 PreK3 and PreK4 students must be potty trained.
+The date used for determining a student’s age regarding grade is September 30.

 Before & Extended Care